-Hashbrown Casserole Recipe – creamy and cheesy bake with just a few ingredients!
+Easy Hashbrown Casserole – creamy and cheesy potato dish made with just a few ingredients!
 No canned cream of soup needed!

 Most recipes for hash brown casserole call for a can of condensed cream of chicken, celery or cheddar soup.
 Since I don’t use these in my kitchen, I found a way to make a creamy mixture with half and half and cornstarch as a perfect substitute.
 It takes only 5 to 7 minutes to cook it in a saucepan.